James Saxon (American football): Minnesota Vikings

 In 2010, Saxon was hired by the Minnesota Vikings as their running backs coach.

 Pittsburgh Steelers

 In 2014, Saxon was hired by the Pittsburgh Steelers as their running backs coach under head coach Mike Tomlin.

 Arizona Cardinals

 On January 14, 2019, Saxon was hired by the Arizona Cardinals as their running backs coach under head coach Kliff Kingsbury.
 Saxon kept his job with the Cardinals until his arrest for sexual assault incident in May 2022 became public Aug.
 4, when he was put on administrative leave.
 Saxon resigned in October.

+Memphis Showboats

+On March 20, 2023, Saxon was added to the Memphis Showboats Staff as their Offensive Line Coach.
+He was no longer a part of the staff before the 2024 season.

+Legal issues

+On November 17, 2022, Saxon plead guilty to his domestic battery charge stemming from a May 2022 incident; he subsequently received a one–year suspended sentence.